0xPolygonID/js-sdk/README.md

 # polygonid-js-sdk
-SDK to work with PolygonI D
+SDK to work with Polygon ID